 The Company is exposed to counterparty default risk from its reinsurer as the 50% Quota Share reinsurance arrangement is applied to business written from July 2021.
 The increased probability of default due to the assumed lower credit rating of the reinsurer increases the Counterparty Risk SCR.

 The overall impact of this on the Overall SCR is somewhat mitigated by the increased diversification benefit.
 Under this scenario, the solvency ratio continues to stay well above 120%.

-Scenario 4: Failure of the company's largest Outsourced Service Provider
+Scenario 4: Failure of one or more Outsourced Service Providers